 Inflammation and Prions

 Prions reproduce and grow in the lymph tissues including tonsils, spleen, Peyer’s patches in the intestine and lymph nodes.
 In lymph tissue, prions are associated with follicular dendritic dells.
-Follicular dendritic cells capture lymphatic_systempieces of pathogens marked for destruction by complement.
+Follicular dendritic cells capture pieces of pathogens marked for destruction by complement.
 It appears that some of the complement molecules are necessary for prion development.

 Dendritic cells can increase the number of prions even in non-lymph tissue when there is chronic inflammation with lymphocytes present.
 One example is kidney infection, where prions are found in the urine before any symptoms are noted.
 In animals, prions occur in mastitis, mammary glands, and in colostrum and milk of animals.
 Prions in milk might be a prominent route in sheep.
 Chronic inflammation can modify prion disease by enlarging the areas that they are found.